Last Updated on January 10, 2025 by Steph

 These three landmarks are right in a row just south of Peterborough.
 We arrived there before 9 AM and had the places to ourselves.
 Each have parking areas and you can quickly see how busy the lots are.
 It was a little windy, but the sun was shining and it was very comfortable out considering it was the middle of winter.

 This was the spot that we thought we might skip.
-This park is visited by tour buses all day long and we were worried that the paths may be packed with people.
+This park is visited by tour buses all day, and we were worried that the paths may be packed with people.
 When we arrived around 9:00 AM, there were cars there, but it definitely wasn’t too busy.
-We were able to take the walk under the road and out to the water.
+We were able to take a walk under the road and out to the water.

 It is easy to see why this location is a favorite for so many people.
 The columns in the water are gorgeous.
 We were so happy we had stopped here because it was not even close to as busy as we thought it would be.
 If you are going in the summer, try and get there as early in the morning as possible.

 About 30 minutes south of the 12 Apostles, the road starts to curve up through green rolling hills.
-The rainforests surround the road and provide quite a few areas to go hiking or just park and enjoy the views.
+The rainforests surround the road and provide quite a few areas to go hiking or park and enjoy the views.
+It’s a nice break in the ocean scenery—not that anyone needs one.

 If you are looking for Koalas, this is the best place to find them.
 While in the national park, keep your eyes peeled on the trees above you.
 There is a lighthouse that you can drive to and tour, but we skipped that.
 Driving along the road, we were able to spot a few Koalas and we just enjoyed staring at them napping right above us.
 Even though we had seen them in the animal sanctuaries we visited, seeing them in the wild was incredible.